AinTEAsports/cpParser/README.md

 # <a name="problems-section"></a> Problems
-If you had any problem with compiling/using the library, or if you have any suggestions, please contact `aintea` on <a href="https://discord.com">Discord</a>
+If you had any problem with compiling/using the library, or if you have any suggestions, please contact open a pull request